Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 However, not only did it not change back, the frozen form of the Chancellor suddenly emitted a bright glow.
 With a blinding glare, the ice was melted back, and Cornelius could feel an intense flame escaping from its confines.
-A much stronger flame had overwhelmed his best ice attack in mere moments.
-The sheer might of magic power before him had forcefully undone his spell.
+A much stronger flame had overwhelmed her best ice attack in mere moments.
+The sheer might of magic power before her had forcefully undone her spell.

 There was no magic that Cornelius possessed that could compare to that.
 In fear, she fell to the ground, feeling excruciating pain as her body seemingly melted off her bones.
 However, the fire around the Chancellor’s body suddenly extinguished as if it had been an illusion.

 Cornelius’s eyes popped open as the pain had suddenly disappeared.
 A quick glance had told her that she had not been set afire like she had believed.
 Yet, those sensations felt all too real to her.

 “T-This is…?”
 Cornelius managed to stammer out in disbelief at the demonic being in front of her.